osaidahmed/High-Performance-Video-Streaming-from-QNX-8.0-to-a-Host-PC/README.md

 ---
 This guide is for developers using WSL as their primary environment to build and deploy applications for QNX 8.0.
 It provides a robust, low-latency solution for streaming video from a QNX device (e.g., Raspberry Pi 4) to the host PC for real-time processing.

-## A Note on WSL Networking

-Running a network server inside WSL that needs to accept connections from external LAN devices is unreliable.

-Testing shows that standard methods like `netsh` port forwarding can lead to silent connection failures where packets are dropped.
-Therefore, the only proven method for this project is to run the Python server directly on the Windows host.
-Your WSL terminal is still used for compiling, file transfers, and SSH.

 ---

 ## Prerequisites